gioblu/Cape/README.md

 Cape 2.0
 ====
-Cape is a string encryption library developed to offer efficient encryption on small microcontrollers.
-Cape implements a new, private key, public salt, XOR based, symmetric, stream chipher algorithm and also an asymmetric pseudo-random initialization vector encryption method.
-Cape is implemented in C++ and engineered to avoid any external dependency.
+Cape implements a new, private key, public salt, xor based, symmetric stream chipher along with a pseudo-random initialization vector asymmetric encryption algorithm, both originally developed to offer strong data security for limited microcontrollers.

 ### How to use Cape

-Instantiate Cape passing the encryption key and its length and optionally set its salt.
+Instantiate Cape passing the encryption key, its length and optionally the salt.
 The longer the key the higher is the coverage Cape can offer.
-To have an acceptable security the encryption key should always be at least as long as the maximum data length transmitted.
-The use of the optional salt higher security, enabling to keep using the same private key for a longer time, exchanging a new common salt once in a while.
+To have an acceptable level of security the encryption key should always be at least as long as the maximum data length transmitted.
+Using salt higher security, enabling to keep using the same private key for a longer time, exchanging a new common salt once in a while.
 Salt must be exchanged encrypted (never transmit salt data in plain text).
 ```cpp
   // Instance name - Private key - Length
   Cape cape("YOUR-ENCRYPTION-KEY", 19);